AutoByteus/browser_docker/README.md

-# Headless Browser Environment with VNC Access
+# Browser Environment with VNC Access

-This project provides a Docker-based headless browser environment with VNC access, allowing you to interact with a full Chrome browser instance remotely.
+This project provides a Docker-based Chrome browser environment with VNC access, allowing you to interact with a full Chrome browser instance remotely through a complete XFCE desktop environment.

 ## Prerequisites